 Mary-Ann Bell retired from Bell Aliant in 2014.
 She served as an operational executive on the Bell Aliant and Bell Canada team for more than ten years.
 Ms. Bell was responsible for large functions such as the Bell Canada Customer Service team, which included more than 10,000 employees.
 During her career at Bell she led successful collective agreement negotiations and was involved with performance management and compensation decisions.
-Ms. Bell currently serves on the Board of Énergir Inc. (formerly Gaz Metro), Valener Inc., and the Institute for Governance of Private and Public Organizations (IGOPP).
-She also currently serves on the Board of Cogeco and serves on its Human Resources Committee.
+Ms. Bell currently serves on the Boards of the Institute for Governance of Private and Public Organizations (IGOPP) and Cogeco, where she also serves on its Human Resources Committee.
 Ms. Bell served on the Cominar Real Estate Investment Trust (Cominar) from November 2012 to May 2018.
 She was a member of the Compensation Committee of the Cominar Board from May 2013 and served as its Chair from August 2016 to May 2018.
 In addition, Ms. Bell was the Chair of the Board of the Québec University INRS for five years and served as a director on this board for another year.
 She holds an industrial engineering degree, a Masters in Science and has attended various leadership/management training sessions that included HR curriculums.
 She is an ICD.D member and has obtained a Director certification from College des administrateurs in 2008.
 Ms. Bell joined the Committee in January 2015.